 Shared Hosting Environment and Medium Trust Level

-If you're deploying Kentico CMS on a shared hosting server that requires medium trust level, you may need to make additional configuration changes as described in chapter Configuration for Medium Trust environment.
+If you're deploying Kentico CMS on a shared hosting server that requires medium trust level, you may need to make additional configuration changes as described in Additional configuration tasks -> Configuration for Medium Trust environment.